harry-7/My-First-3D-Game/README.md

-1.Libraries needed to compile and execute the game
+##Libraries needed to compile and execute the game
 	1. GLFW
 	2. glm
 	3. standard c++ libraries